 As black as tar

-Meaning: That black simile as black as tar refers to an oily, glossy black, like fresh tar used for paving.
+Meaning: That simile refers to an oily, glossy black, like fresh tar used for paving.

 Example Sentence: